About

 An independent practice centered on clarifying early ideas through structured thinking and digital prototyping.

-I work at the intersection of technical, organizational, creative, and strategic questions.
-My contribution comes from identifying connections, clarifying what matters most, and bringing perspectives from different domains together to make ideas clearer and easier to move forward.
+My work sits where technical, organizational, creative, and strategic questions overlap.
+What I bring is a habit of noticing connections across those domains, clarifying what matters most, and helping make ideas clearer and easier to move forward.

 My background includes work across enterprise technology initiatives, digital transformation, financial services systems, higher education technology environments, and AI-enabled organizational projects.